-Technical Assistance from the Fletcher Group Rural Center of Excellence coordinates and implements the following resources for our local community-based partners.
+Technical Assistance from the Fletcher Group Rural Center of Excellence coordinates and implements the following resources for our rural community-based partners.

 We apply the latest recovery science, epidemiological data, and evidence-based practices to optimize your prevention, treatment, and recovery efforts.